Spiropyran: Synthesis

-The second way is by condensation of o-hydroxy aromatic aldehydes with the salts of heterocyclic cations which contains active methylene groups and isolation of the intermediate styryl salts.
+A second route involves condensation of o-hydroxy aromatic aldehydes with the salts of heterocyclic cations which contains active methylene groups and isolation of the intermediate styryl salts.
 This second procedure is followed by the removal of the elements of the acid from the obtained styryl salt, such as perchloric acid, with organic bases (gaseous ammonia or amines).

 Structure

 A spiropyran is a 2H-pyran isomer that has the hydrogen atom at position two replaced by a second ring system linked to the carbon atom at position two of the pyran molecule in a spiro way.
 So there is a carbon atom which is common on both rings, the pyran ring and the replaced ring.
 The second ring, the replaced one, is usually heterocyclic but there are exceptions.

-When the spiropyran is in a solution with polar solvents or when it receives heating (thermochromism) or radiation (photochromism) it becomes coloured because its structure has changed and it has been transformed into the merocyanine form.
+A solution of the spiropyran in polar solvents upon heating (thermochromism) or radiation (photochromism) becomes coloured owing to formation of the merocyanine isomer.
 The structural differences between spiropyran and merocyanine form is that, while in the first one the ring is in the closed form, in the other one the ring is opened.
-The photochromism is due to electrocyclic cleavage of the C-spiro-O bond with photoexcitation.
+The photochromism arises from electrocyclic cleavage of the C-spiro-O bond.

 Photochromism

 Photochromism is the phenomenon that produces a change of colour in a substance by incident radiation.
-In other words, Photochromism is a light induced change of colour of a chemical substance.
+In other words, Photochromism is a light-induced change of colour of a chemical substance.
 The spiropyrans are one of the photochromatic molecules that have raised more interest lately.
 These molecules consist of two heterocyclic functional groups in orthogonal planes bound by a carbon atom.
 Spiropyrans are one of the oldest families of photochromism.
 As solids, the spiropyrans do not present photochromism.
-It is possible in solution and in the dry state that radiation between 250 nm and 380 nm (approximately) is able to, by breaking the C-O binding, transform the spiropyrans into its colour emitting merocyanin-form.
+It is possible in solution and in the dry state that radiation between 250 nm and 380 nm (approximately) is able to, by breaking the C-O binding, transform the spiropyrans into its colour emitting merocyanine form.
 The structure of the colourless molecules, the substrate of the reaction (N), is more thermodynamically stable than the product – depending on the solvent in which it is stored.
 For example in NMP the equilibrium could be switched more toward the merocyanin form (solvatochromic effects).
 The photoisomers of the spiropyrans have a structure similar to cyanines, even though it is not symmetric about the center of the polymethine chain, and it is classified as a merocyanine (Figure 2).

-Once the irradiation has stopped, the merocyanine in solution starts to discolour and to revert to its original form, the spiropyran (N).
+Once the irradiation has stopped, the merocyanine in solution starts to discolour and to revert to its original form, the spiropyran (SP).